Almost Public Quantum Coins: Completeness and appendix proofs

 The private coin scheme in~\cite{AMR20} is statistically indistinguishable from the quantum money scheme in~\cite{MS10}, i.e., given oracle access to mint and verification procedures, no adversary can distinguish between the two schemes, even if it is computationally unbounded.
 This holds because by~\cite[Theorem 7]{AMR20} giving oracle access to the mint and verification procedures of the stateful private quantum coin scheme, is statistically indistinguishable from doing the following: Initially, a Haar random state is sampled, minting produces copies of the sampled state and verification is done by doing a rank-$1$ projective measurement on to the sampled state.
 This is precisely the private coin scheme in~\cite{MS10}.

 Note that, any adversary (forger or sabotage adversary) has access only to the minting and verification procedures of $\pkqc$, $\pkqc.\bank$ and $\pkqc.\verify$, respectively (see Game~\ref{game:nonadapt_unforge_strongest}, and Game~\ref{game:nonadapt_rational-fair}).
 These procedures are built only using the private minting and verification procedures, $\prqc.\bank$ and $\prqc.\verify$ (see \cref{alg:ts}).
 Hence, the resulting stateful public coin scheme, obtained by instantiating our construction $\pkqc$ with the stateful private coin scheme in~\cite{AMR20}, should satisfy the same sabotage and unforgeability properties as that of the one obtained by instantiating with~\cite{MS10}.
-The private untraceability holds irrespective of the private scheme.
-Hence, all the required security properties hold for our construction $\pkqc$ instantiated with the stateful private coin scheme in~\cite{AMR20}.
+Hence, all the required security properties hold for our construction $\pkqc$ instantiated with the stateful private coin scheme in~\cite{AMR20}. \end{proof}